 Editor’s Note: This is one of an eight-part series about key financial terms all entrepreneurs should know.

-How can payables turnover ratio impact your financing options?
+How can cash flow statements impact your financing options?

 Just like it’s easier to travel in a foreign country when you know the language, it’s easier to raise capital (or secure any kind of funding for your business) when you’re familiar with key financial terms and their real-life applications.
-Don’t forget to check out our previous installments on turnover ratio, debt to income ratio and current ratio.
+Check out the other installments in this series covering The next installment of this series, where you will learn everything you wanted to know about turnover ratio, debt to income ratio, payables turnover ratio, debt service coverage ratio and current ratio